PayU/govcloudair/README.md

 The API is currently under heavy development, its coverage is extremely limited at the moment.

 The bindings now support both Subscription and On-demand accounts and vCloud Director 5.5

+Project is forked from github.com/PayU/govcloudair and enables a couple of use-cases that fill our needs: some management of vapps, e.g. creation of empty vapp, rename VApp, associate VM to particular network, compose VM into VApp, manage block storages.
+As opposed to the original client, many of these operations make Terraform more user-friendly.

 ### Example ###